P5-Tacos/P5-Tacos-thrift-store/README.md

 Colin: [ticket link - collaborated with Andrew](https://github.com/orgs/P5-Tacos/projects/1#card-52179958)
 - contributed Delete of CRUD see it on the [live site](http://76.167.66.16/database)
 	- **Guide on how to use:** click the remove button on the right column to delete the items within the database,**do not edit the values within the number fields** these numbers correspond to the id of the item, have not figured out away to automatically assign a value in a form when there was no user input.
+The row containing the information about that item will disapear off the page
 		- see the code of displaying the delete buttons [front end](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/216c69ab1f7143c00dce36adf9464aeb3d3eb1d3/templates/Database%20test.html#L82)
 			- we are getting the id of the selection, in this case there are auto filled number fields,have not figured out away to automatically assign a value in a form when there was no user input, we then select the submit button to route the input into the backend
 		- see the code of deleting [back end of the deletion](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/216c69ab1f7143c00dce36adf9464aeb3d3eb1d3/app.py#L98-L130)